RosettaCommons/documentation/application_documentation/utilities/sewing/Model-comparison-with-geometric-hashing.md

 ##Model comparison with geometric hashing
-Once a Model file has been generated (see [[Model Generation]]), the models need to be structurally compared to one another using a geometric hashing algorithm implemented in the sewing_hasher.
+Once a Model file has been generated (see [[Model Generation]]), the models need to be structurally compared to one another using a geometric hashing algorithm implemented in the [[SEWING Hasher application]].

 sewing_hasher hashing flags
 ```